5 Personal and Business Apps every Entrepreneur should have

-Managing your money can be the most challenging task sometimes, especially now that many of us are on the go as we run our own small businesses or our many sources of income.
+Managing your money can be a challenging task sometimes, especially as we juggle our small businesses and multiple sources of income.
 The process of tracking expenses, profits, sales, budgets and keeping up with the bank balance can be a little tough or challenging and that’s where finance apps come in.
-Finance apps help in making one’s life way easier and they can save you a lot of bucks especially if you are a Business owner.
+Finance apps help in making life easier and they can save you a lot of bucks especially if you are a Business owner.

 However, if you looking for the best financial apps, it’s important to consider if the features are what you need, some of the questions you should ask yourself before making a decision are:

 Does the app help you to reach your goals (whether that’s expenditure tracking or tax payments alerts)?

 Is the app equipped with high-level security and fast real-time execution?

 What do you need from the app, a friendly user interface or more advanced technological features?

 In this blog we are going to go through some of my top five apps that I use for myself and my business.

 Xero is an accounting software that does all your accounting for you.
 It has features and tools built for small businesses, accountants and bookkeepers.